Richard Abel (politician): Career

 Abel has served as an associate professor at Franklin Pierce University and as executive director of the University Press of New England.
 On November 4, 2014, Abel was elected to the New Hampshire House of Representatives where he represents the Grafton 13 district.
 He assumed office on December 3, 2014 a Democrat.

 Personal life

 Abel resides in West Lebanon, New Hampshire.
 Abel is married has two children.
+He is Jewish.